ampproject/amphtml/ads/valuecommerce.md

 ## Configuration

-For configuration details and to generate your tags, please contact (valuecommerceの問い合わせURL）
+For configuration details and to generate your tags, please contact https://www.valuecommerce.ne.jp/info/